 Identification to Board Approval

-3. Detailed procedures for processing cofinanced projects involving trust funds are set out in OP/BP 14.40, Trust Funds.
+3. Detailed procedures for processing cofinanced projects involving trust funds are set out in OP/BP 14.40, Trust Funds, as well as OP/BP 10.00, Investment Project Financing.

 4. For all projects, early during project preparation, Bank and recipient staff assess the need for cofinancing, determine the strategy for securing financing or otherwise completing the project financing plan, and consider suitable sources and terms, bearing in mind the recipient's creditworthiness.
 In drafting a tentative financing plan, Bank and recipient or implementing agency staff work to match possible financing to project needs and identify, inter alia, components suitable for official, export credit, and private cofinancing.
 The task manager (TM) includes in the Project Information Document a brief analysis of the type of cofinancing that is appropriate for the project and feasible from the recipient's perspective.
 Throughout project processing, the TM promptly and accurately updates the cofinancing information in the project timetables.3